lukexyz/FlightVision/README.md

 # 🎯 FlightVision
-> Precision dart coordinates, for serious bar sports.
+> Serious bar sports.
+With seriously accurate XY coordinates.

 A realtime solution to track dart targets with `fastai` and `unets`, using segmentations layers rather than classical regression.